 ABOUT THE MUSEUM

-The Open Air Village Museum in Lublin located in the valley of Czechówka River is one of the biggest open air museums in Poland.
+The Lublin Open Air Village Museum located in the valley of Czechówka River is one of the biggest open air museums in Poland.
 Owing to its rich architecture, exhibits and also the concern of intangible heritage of the region, it shows the cultural diversity of the province.
 It gathers items related to the former life in the village, in the manor and in the small town.
 It also preserves the knowledge about customs, rituals, traditions and everyday work of people living in the past.

 The exhibition is divided into sectors reflecting the landscape and ethnographic diversification of Lublin region: Lublin Upland, Roztocze, Vistula Region, Podlasie and Bug Region, manorial and provincial town sectors.